metafates/mangal/README.md

 ## Configuration

 Mangal uses [TOML](https://toml.io) format for configuration under the `mangal.toml` filename.
-Config is expected to be either at the OS default config directory or under the home directory.
+Config is expected to be at the OS default config directory.
-For example, on Linux it would be `~/.config/mangal/mangal.toml` or `~/mangal.toml`.
+For example, on Linux it would be `~/.config/mangal/mangal.toml`.

 Run `mangal where` to show expected config paths